Anna Genovese: Testimony in open court

 In order to escape the domestic violence she said she was experiencing at the hands of Vito, Anna resumed her efforts to rid herself of him.
 On March 2, 1953, at the Freehold County Courthouse, Anna testified against Vito in court—open court, an unheard-of move for any mob wife.
 She asked the judge for $350/week (approximately $160,000 per year, adjusted for inflation in 2019's money).
 Vito filed a counter-suit for divorce on the grounds of desertion.
 Both claims were ultimately dismissed in the New Jersey Superior Court appellate division.

 Anna had testified that the family had been involved in narcotics trafficking, casinos, labor rackets, dog and horse-racing, and other criminal activities.
 She claimed that she managed gambling ventures which generated an income of $30,000 per week.
 She also stated that she was the only one with the combination to the family safe in New Jersey.
 She described her many trips to Italy, delivering large sums of money to Vito while he remained in exile.
 Additionally, Anna implicated other major mob figures like Frank Costello and Albert Anastasia; as Anna's life would have been endangered due to her betrayal of so many dangerous people (she stated in her testimony that she had "been afraid to tell about Genovese's crime career in the past because he threatened her with death"), it is surmised that she might have been promised law enforcement protections in exchange for her testimony.
-It is also theorized that due to her sexuality—bisexual or gay, socially and legally verboten at the time—she was being blackmailed into revealing so much information of such weight; Vito possibly being aware of her predicament, he would have possibly, ironically, forgiven her.
+Vito possibly being aware of her predicament, he would have possibly, ironically, forgiven her.
 According to Anna Genovese, Vito Genovese ruled the Italian lottery in New York and New Jersey, bringing in over $1 million per year, owned four Greenwich Village night clubs, a dog track in Virginia, and other legitimate businesses.

 Amidst the revelations, it is believed that Anna also had the intention of publicly shaming Vito by insinuating that Frank Costello, his rival, had more power than he did, part of the proof being that she had faith Costello's branch would offer her protection once she left Vito.
 It is again surmised that Anna had immunity in testifying, as law enforcement and the courts would not have allowed her to walk free after admitting her role in the copious crimes committed.

 In counter-testimony, Vito's witnesses attempted to discredit Anna's character.
 She was characterized as an "untrustworthy, hot-tempered" woman who slept with other women.
 As it was the height of the Red Scare and Lavender Scare in the United States, the characterization of Anna's behavior would serve to undermine her claims.